pollyannafx/shell_mvs/README.md

 shell is pretty fun

-videos i feel proud of will be uploaded to youtube as an 'unlisted' video, and the links shall be shared here.
+videos i feel proud of will be uploaded to youtube as 'unlisted' videos, and the links shall be shared here.